Shevraar/OpenCalendarSync/README.md

 You will need to setup MongoDB accordingly to http://docs.mongodb.org/manual/tutorial/install-mongodb-on-windows/ or to http://docs.mongodb.org/manual/tutorial/install-mongodb-on-windows/#manually-create-windows-service otherwise the library won't work.

+Also, to compile the library you'll also have to install http://msdn.microsoft.com/en-us/library/15s06t57.aspx (Microsoft Office Interop Assemblies) which are used by the OutlookCalendarManager to interact with Outlook and its calendar service.

 ___

 How it works